- Hyperthyroidism Slideshow Pictures

-What is propylthiouracil, and how does it work (mechanism of action)?
+What is propylthiouracil, and what is it used for?

 What are the side effects of propylthiouracil?